comworkio/comwork-cloud-wiki/tutorials/observability/imalive.md

 Imalive is also able to check some http endpoint and log and export metrics (status and duration).

+This feature is similar to the [CWCloud's monitors](./monitor.md) but can be used somewhere which is not hosting CWCloud for various reasons, such as performing those healthcheck in private networks...

 In order to use that, just override the `/app/imalive.yml` with the following content:

 ```yaml